joncoder/implementing_clojure_functions/implementing_clojure_functions_blog.md

 	     		(my-map #(apply f %) (reorder (cons c1 colls)))))

 We now have much cleaner code, and it works for non-commutative functions!

+###PMAP

+Finally we are going to look at `pmap`, which is *like map, except f is applied in parallel*.
+This function is *only useful for computationally intensive functions where the time of f dominates the coordination overhead*.

+We need `my-pmap` to return the same result as `map`, so we can write a first test: `(should= (map inc [1 2]) (my-pmap inc [1 2]))`.
+We can get this test to pass by writing the function to just call `my-map`.

+	(defn my-pmap
+		([f coll]
+			(my-map f coll)))

+To mimic a computationally intense function, we can write a long-running function by inserting a sleep (`Thread/sleep 1000` will cause the thread to block for 1000 ms), and then adding `10` to the input:

+	(defn long-running-job [n]
+	    (Thread/sleep 1000)
+	    (+ n 10))

+We can test to check that the long-running-function takes more that 1 s to run for each number (the 1 s sleep time plus some execution time) by using the system time, and checking it before and after calling the function:

+		(should (< 1.0 (let [st (System/nanoTime)]
+					(long-running-job 1)
+					(/ (- (System/nanoTime) st) 1e9))))

+If we try to do the same thing for `(map long-running-fuction [1 2 3 4])` the test will fail.
+We might expect this function to take a little over 4 s to run (the `long-running-function` is called four times by `map`), but it actually completes in a fraction of a second.
+Why?
+Remember that `map` is lazy, and the time we are measuring is the time to make a new lazy-seq, not the time to actually execute it.
+Let's write a test where we call a function named `test-time` and pass it a map type, function and collection: `(should (< 4.0 (test-time map long-running-job [1 2 3 4])))`.

+We can write `test-time`, and measure the time to evaluate `realize-lazy-seq`. `realize-lazy-seq` will recursively loop through the lazy sequence after each part is evaluated.

+	(defn realize-lazy-seq [map-type f c]
+		(loop [res (map-type f c)]
+	    		(when res (recur (next res)))))

+	(defn test-time [map-type f c]
+		(let [st (System/nanoTime)]
+			(realize-lazy-seq map-type f c)
+				(/ (- (System/nanoTime) st) 1e9)))

+Now when we run our tests they pass, so let's put in a new test where we will `test-time` for `my-pmap`, using the same function and collection as before.
+If our implementation of pmap works then it should complete in less than 4 s.
+Indeed, if it completes each function in parallel then it should take just over 1 s. `(should (> 4.0 (test-time my-pmap long-running-job [1 2 3 4])))`

+This fails, because currently `my-pmap` is just calling `my-map`, so it will apply `f` to each item in the collection in turn.
+What we want is for `f` to be applied in parallel, and we can achieve this using Clojure [futures](https://clojuredocs.org/clojure.core/future).
+If we invoke `future` every time we call `f` on each item, they will be evaluated in an available thread from the thread pool and the results cached until we call them with `deref`, and so in this way we can utilise multiple threads.

+We can set a local variable name `results` to be `(my-map #(future (f %)) coll)`.
+This will generate a lazy sequence of future results, where `f` has been applied to each item in `coll` as a future.
+We might then imagine that we could map the futures to a new lazy sequence by applying the function `deref` to `results` to return the evaluations.

+	(defn my-pmap
+		([f coll]
+			(let [results (my-map #(future (f %)) coll)] (my-map deref results))))

+However, when we run our tests the last test fails.
+We can modify the test by wrapping the function that we are calling in `time`, and this will print the execution time: `(should (> 1.1 (time (test-time my-pmap long-running-job [1 2 3 4]))))`

+Now when we run the test it tells us that it takes just over 4000 ms to execute - the same time that it takes `map`.
+So, what is wrong?
+Again, it is all down to lazy sequences.
+When we set `results` we are just generating the lazy sequence, and not evaluating it.
+We only evaluate `results` when we call `deref`, so each future is generated and then immediately dereferenced, with the thread blocked until the result is available.
+In this way, we generate the result of applying the function to each item in the array in sequence, and not in parallel.

+To make the function work in parallel we need to generate all of the futures before we start to dereference.
+To do this we can make use of the fact that when we use `conj` the resut will be realised immediately.
+We can recursively iterate through the collection, applying `f` as a future to each item and `conj`ing this to an accumulator, `acc`, initialised as an empty vector.
+In this manner we initiate each future as we iterate through.
+We can then return `acc` as the escape from the recursion after we have iterated through all items.
+Now we have a collection of futures, which we can bind to `results`, and so we can map this collection by applying `deref` to return the futures.

+	(defn my-pmap
+		([f coll]
+			(let [results
+				(loop [remaining coll acc []]
+					(if (seq remaining)
+						(recur (rest remaining) (conj acc (future (f (first remaining))))) acc))]
+				(my-map deref results))))

+Our tests now pass!
+Indeed, our implementation `my-pmap` completes the test in just over 1 s, compared to 4 s for `map`.

+Does what we are doing in `results` look familiar?
+We are taking an input collection, applying a function to each element in turn, and returning a single item - a vector.
+We know that we can perform this type of data manipulation with `my-reduce`, so let's refactor.
+Our initial `val` is the empty vector, and we want to `conj` into `val` the `future` of applying `f` to each element of the `coll`.

+	(defn my-pmap [f coll]
+			(let [results (my-reduce #(conj %1 (future (f %2))) [] coll)] (my-map deref results)))

+Our refactored code using `my-reduce` looks cleaner, and the tests still pass.
+We just need to be aware that removing the recur special operator exposes us to potential stack overflows.

+Let's now make sure that `my-pmap` can work with multiple collections.
+We can write tests that will map a function over two collections and check that they return the correct result and in a time that confirms the functions were applied in parallel.

+Using the same approach that we did for `my-map`, we can convert our collections into a single sequence of reordered collections, and reuse the `reorder` function.

+	(defn my-pmap
+		([f coll]
+			(let [results (my-reduce #(conj %1 (future (f %2))) [] coll)] (my-map deref results)))
+		([f c1 & colls]
+	    		(my-pmap #(apply f %) (reorder (cons c1 colls)))))

+This works, and as with all the previous functions we can write a property-based test to confirm that the function behaves as the original.